Fixing a Hole: Touring Yellowstone and Grand Teton National Parks

 Cody, Wyoming is the rodeo capital of the world.
 Cowboys gather here nightly each summer to vie with one another in trying to stay astride bucking, writhing beasts, or challenge each other in trying to sling loops of rope over the heads of panicked calves while riding hard after them on horseback.

-“This,” I said to Marianne.
-“This is a good place to begin.”
+“This,” I said to Marianne, “is a good place to begin.”

 At Cody the festivities begin with a generous helping of flag waving, moist-eyed salutes to the military, the lusty singing of the national anthem, fresh-faced cowgirls with the stars and stripes riding in formation.
 And then the cowboys get down to the business at hand, the business of dominating farm animals with dash and bravado.

-The wife, tender hearted thing that she is, was glad to see the farm animals asserting themselves so nobly in the face of such bald attempts to humiliate them and was put in the mood to see more inspiring examples of animal nobility, this time in the wild, an hour’s drive west at Yellowstone National Park.
+The wife, tenderhearted thing that she is, was glad to see the farm animals asserting themselves so nobly in the face of such bald attempts to humiliate them and was put in the mood to see more inspiring examples of animal nobility, this time at Yellowstone National Park.
 The next day we headed there.

 Canyons vs Mountains

 One of the primary reason visitors come to Yellowstone is to see large animals in the wild.
 However, Yellowstone has much more to offer.
 Achingly beautiful scenery is everywhere to be found, such as that which presented itself to us at Sylvan Lake.
-The placid waters of this pristine mountain lake fringed round with fir trees are enough to wring tears of gratitude from even the most jaded nature photographer.
+The placid waters of this pristine mountain lake, fringed round with fir trees, are enough to wring tears of gratitude from even the most jaded photographer.
 The wife was moved.

-She had visited the Canadian Rockies and toured the Alps but she had never suspected that such regal beauty resided within the same country that proudly trumpets such tacky fare as Branson, Missouri and the Wisconsin Dells.
+She had visited the Canadian Rockies and toured the Alps, but she had never suspected that such regal beauty resided within her own country, a nation where Branson, Missouri and the Wisconsin Dells are held in high regard.

-Further on up the road at the Grand Canyon of the Yellowstone the awesome sight of the 24-mile long canyon with its majestic waterfall is about as much splendidness as a reasonable person can absorb in a day, but there’s more.
+Further on up the road at the Grand Canyon of the Yellowstone, the awesome sight of a 24-mile long canyon with a majestic waterfall at one end is about as much splendidness as a reasonable person can bear, but there was more.

-She suddenly realized how deep and dark that hole had been, the hole we were rapidly filling with the many treasures of northwestern Wyoming.
+She suddenly realized how deep and dark that hole had been, the hole we were rapidly filling up with the many treasures of the American west.

 Social Democrats vs Republicans